-The area is also believed to have an association with the weaving industry with dying of wool and cloth, and “Fullers” or “Walkers” being commonplace early industry on the edges of the river, there is also evidence of Tanning and leather making industries in the area.
-When the city wall was built in the 13th Century, it terminated on the East Bank, the Marshland from Train Wood to “Hellgate” over near Westwick Street proving a good natural obstacle to any would be attackers along the North Western edge of the city.
-There is speculation as to whether there was a boom tower on the river bank or if the terminal tower is the one that can be seen in the garden to the rear of what was the Dun Cow on St Martin’s at Oak Street.
+The area is also believed to have an association with the weaving industry and the dyeing of wool and cloth, with “Fullers” or “Walkers” being commonplace early industry on the edges of the river, there is also evidence of tanning and leather making industries in the area.
+When the city wall was built in the 13th Century, it terminated on the east bank, the marshland from Train Wood to “Hellgate” over near Westwick Street proving a good natural obstacle to any would-be attackers along the north western edge of the city.
+There is speculation as to whether there was a boom tower on the riverbank or if the terminal tower is the one that can be seen in the garden to the rear of what was the Dun Cow on St Martin’s at Oak Street.

-When the Corporation Yard moved to the end of Barker Street in the 1930’s, a new coal siding was installed via a goods spur.
-Traffic movement into the Yard was a complicated affair involving coal trains from the north being shunted into the goods yard then back onto a spur siding and, points changed at a ground frame, shunted in the opposite direction into the Corporation Yard.
-This became the scene of tragic accident in November 1944 when a B-24 Liberator, on an instrument landing training flight from Horsham St Faiths, hit the tower of St Phillips Church severing 12ft off its right wing and, crippled, flipped over on its back and crashed inside the Yard.
-No civilians of the ground were hurt but the bomber crew were killed in the incident.
+When the corporation yard moved to the end of Barker Street in the 1930s, a new coal siding was installed via a goods spur.
+Traffic movement into the yard was a complicated affair involving coal trains from the north being shunted into the goods yard then back onto a spur siding and, points changed at a ground frame, shunted in the opposite direction into the corporation yard.
+This became the scene of tragic accident in November 1944 when a B-24 Liberator, on an instrument landing training flight from Horsham St Faiths, hit the tower of St Phillips Church, severing 12ft off its right wing and, crippled, flipped over on its back and crashed inside the yard.
+No civilians on the ground were hurt but the bomber crew were killed in the incident.

 The main station buildings were badly damaged by an air raid on the night of the 27th/28th April 1942.
-The Station appears to have been the main initial focus of the attacks on the city, Evidence from Luftwaffe documents points towards it being the point where the triangulation of the Radar-like system the German’s were using, initially high explosives were dropped on the station, followed by incendiaries, the platform canopies were totally burnt out and the already cracked portico was further damaged by blast.
-The wood also contains the only known remaining bomb crater from WW2 in the city; A 250kg bomb believe to have been dropped by a Dornier.
+The station appears to have been the main initial focus of the attacks on the city.
+Initially, high explosives were dropped on the station, followed by incendiaries.
+The platform canopies were totally burnt out and the already cracked portico was further damaged by the blast.
+The wood also contains the only known remaining bomb crater from WW2 in the city – a 250kg bomb believed to have been dropped by a Dornier.

-The station buildings were largely demolished and new buildings were adapted from LNER sectional concrete huts which remained until the station closed.
+The station buildings were largely demolished and new buildings were adapted from LNER (London and North Eastern Railway) sectional concrete huts which remained until the station closed.

-The Marriott’s Way footpath, commemorating William Marriott chief engineer and manager of the M&GN for 41-years, was extended to Norwich and follows the course of the old railway line.
+The Marriott’s Way footpath, named for William Marriott – chief engineer and manager of the M&GN for 41 years – was extended to Norwich and follows the course of the old railway line.

 The site has now returned to mixed wet and dry woodland, a habitat for many types of plant, insect and animal not found elsewhere in the city.